-For those who like something simple but elegant, the stainless-steel Victorinox Unisex Infantry GMT Watch will probably be most appealing.
-With Swizz-Quartz movement and a 24-hour rotating bezel, you can reliably know the exact time around the world with a simple twist of your wrist.
-This Infantry watch retails for just under $350.
+For those who like something simple but elegant, the stainless-steel Victorinox FieldForce GMT is a good match.
+With Swizz-Quartz movement and a rotating bezel, you can reliably know the exact time around the world with a simple twist of your wrist.

-Japanese watchmaker Seiko makes numerous GMT watches, like the SUN059 Men’s Prospex Kinetic.
-With a nylon and leather strap and stainless steel case, this sporty looking watch also includes a compass and calendar.
+Japanese watchmaker Seiko makes numerous GMT watches, like the Seiko Men’s Watch (SUN057) With a nylon and leather strap and stainless steel case, this sporty looking watch also includes a compass and calendar.
 And being a Kinetic watch you won’t have to worry about it losing battery power as long as you wear it on a regular basis.